ipunkt/laravel-analytics/README.md

 Removing of an user id is also possible.

 	/**
-	 * unsets an user id
+	 * unset an user id
 	 *
 	 * @return AnalyticsProviderInterface
 	 */